frederic-perez/Medical-Imaging-software/README.md

 - [Segment](https://medviso.com/download2/) by Medviso, is “a comprehensive software package for medical image analysis, widely used in research.
 Segment is developed with cardiovascular MRI (CMR) in mind [...]” » [GitHub](https://github.com/Cardiac-MR-Group-Lund/segment-open) repository
 - [SlicerRT](https://slicerrt.github.io/) - Open-source radiation therapy research toolkit for 3D Slicer
 - [V3D](https://v3d1.software.informer.com/) - A 3D/4D/5D Image Visualization & Analysis System for Bioimages & Surface Objects
-- [vmtk](http://www.vmtk.org/), the Vascular Modeling Toolkit, “is a collection of libraries and tools for 3D reconstruction, geometric analysis, mesh generation and surface data analysis for image-based modeling of blood vessels.”
+- [vmtk](http://www.vmtk.org/) (⚠ not https), the Vascular Modeling Toolkit, “is a collection of libraries and tools for 3D reconstruction, geometric analysis, mesh generation and surface data analysis for image-based modeling of blood vessels.”
 - [VolView](https://www.kitware.com/volview/) “is an open source, intuitive, interactive system for volume visualization that allows researchers to quickly explore and analyze complex 3D medical or scientific data on Windows, Mac and Linux computers.
 - [VTK](https://vtk.org/) - The Visualization Toolkit “is open source software for manipulating and displaying scientific data.
 It comes with state-of-the-art tools for 3D rendering, a suite of widgets for 3D interaction, and extensive 2D plotting capability.”